November 2009 – Started trying to get pregnant.

 July 2016 – Met with IVF coordinator.
 Got put on Estrace for 7 days, baseline appointment July 12.
 Started Gonal-f, and Menopur the day after baseline.
 Started bleeding, put back on Estrace.
 Egg Retrieval July 27: 5 follicles, 4 mature, 2 fertilized.
 Embryo Transfer (day 3): July 31, transferred 2 embryos.

 August 2016 – August 12, got a negative blood pregnancy test.
 Never got pregnant.
 Next option is either embryo adoption, adoption or egg donor.
 Decided to take a break and focus again on our marriage and building each other up.
-Focusing on our goal of becoming debt free by January 2017.
+Will decide what to do next year after becoming debt free.

 September 2016 – After being told I would never become a biological mother, we found out we were pregnant in mid September.
 It was a spontaneous pregnancy with using no drugs, or undergoing any fertility treatments.
 We are so blessed and our little man is due the end of June 2017.